nest4it/api-key/README.md

 ## Usage

 ### Importing and Configuring the Module
-First, import the ApiKeyModule into your NestJS module and configure it using the forRoot method.
+First, import the ApiKeyModule into your NestJS module and configure it using the `register` method.
 This method requires a secret for signing the JWT tokens and an apiKeyHeader for identifying the API key in requests.

 ```typescript
 import { ApiKeyModule } from "@n4it/api-key";